Yrueii/Mlog-Bad-Apple/README.md

 Version 3 is what you see on the release v1.0
 These code assumes the world processor have access to unconstrained IPT rate, hence the multiple thousands value in `setrate`
 This can be done with a mod, or the console.
 Though with increasing the IPT, you would also need to increase your game FPS to around ~500fps for optimal experience.
-This is needed because display buffer only allows 1024 draw operations per game frame
+This is needed because display buffer only allows 1024 draw operations per game frame.
+on release v2.0 and v2.1, each processor now is only at 1000 ipt, though high game fps is still needed for it to be smooth, around ~250 fps, the higher your game fps is generally the better it will be.

 on v31 there's a clock code, this is for a seperate world processor than the workers, and acts as a global clock for the workers, this world processor need to be linked to all workers, inversely all workers need to link the clock processor.